-To answer the question whether hormonal contraceptive use influences women's sexuality, and to separate these potential causal effects from confounders and attrition effects, we used two different analytical approaches, as outlined in Figure 1.
-This decision was based on simulations contrasting our different analytical approaches and comparing the performance of our models on data simulated under different data generating mechanisms (for more details on the simulation see the supplement).
+was based on simulations contrasting our different analytical approaches and comparing the performance of our models on data simulated under different data generating mechanisms (for more details on the simulation see the supplement).
 Based on these simulation results, to estimate the average treatment effects and treatment effect heterogeneity, we performed adjusted regression analysis without accounting for systematic missingness.
 In addition, we estimated the average treatment effects based on the IPTW approach with stabilized, truncated weights at 1% (Thoemmes & Ong, 2016) accounting for systematic missingness.
+All planned analyses can be found in form of an rmd file and an html file: https://osf.io/u8ntf/.

 All Bayesian models included a random intercept and a random slope for hormonal contraceptive use nested within participants.
 In addition, each model included information from the previous wave about the outcome, hormonal contraception, and their interaction as predictors.
-In order to be able to estimate the causal relationship between the hormonal contraception and the outcome, we controlled for individual mean levels of hormonal contraceptive use across observationswaves (see Bafumi & Gelman, 2007, and Hamaker &
+In order to be able to estimate the causal relationship between the hormonal contraception and the outcome, we controlled for individual mean levels of hormonal contraceptive use across observations (see Bafumi & Gelman, 2007, and Hamaker & Muthén, 2020, for further information); this approach effectively controls for stable confounding influences that work between women (time-invariant confounders).
+For both models, potential time-varying confounders included linear effects for log transformed net income, educational attainment, and fertility plans; a thin-plate spline effect (Wood, 2003) for age; and a categorical effect for number of children (no children, one child, two children, three or more children).